 By using the Stallion Responsive WordPress SEO Package you can further limit the amount of link benefit your categories consume.
 If you look on this sites home page just above the footer you will find a categories widget with less than 20 categories.
 Look at the same footer area on this post you are on now, no categories widget!

 Stallion Responsive includes a display widget feature you can use to set which parts of a website a widget should be shown on.
 For this site I have the categories set to display on the home page, all categories (all archive sections of the site) and search results, but not on Posts or Static Pages (or Stallion SEO Super Comments Pages: another Stallion feature that generates pages from comments).

 This means the category widgets links are only loaded on around 30 pages of the site.
-Individual categories are still linked from within Posts (see where the article date is), so categories are still well linked, but no where near as much as if I didn’t use the display widget feature.
+Individual categories are still linked from within Posts (see where the article date is: this is a good silo SEO link, it’s related to the content), so categories are still well linked, but no where near as much as if I didn’t use the display widget feature.
 For example if a category has 12 posts within it, the category will have a further 12 links from those 12 posts, so the category would have around 42 internal links.
 More posts within a category, more internal links it will have.

 Since this site is well commented and I use the Stallion SEO Super Comments feature and the SEO Super Comments link back to the post the comment is on, you will find the posts with a lot of comments have significantly more internal links than the category the post is in.